What Is a Cloud Native Security Platform?

 Application development methodologies are moving away from the traditional “waterfall” model toward more agile continuous integration/continuous delivery (CI/CD) processes with end-to-end automation.
 This new approach brings a multitude of benefits, such as shorter time to market and faster delivery, but it also introduces security challenges since traditional security methodologies weren’t designed to address these modern application workflows.
-As developer teams embrace cloud-native technologies, security teams find themselves scrambling to keep up.
-Limited prevention controls, poor visibility and tools that lack automation yield incomplete security analytics—all of these things increase the risk of compromise and the likelihood of successful breaches in cloud environments.
+As developer teams embrace cloud native technologies, security teams find themselves scrambling to keep up.
+Limited prevention controls, poor visibility and tools that lack automation yield incomplete security analytics – all of these things increase the risk of compromise and the likelihood of successful breaches in cloud environments.
 Meanwhile, the demand for an entirely new approach to security emerges.
-Enter cloud-native security platforms (CNSPs).
+Enter cloud native security platforms (CNSPs).

-Before we dive into what a CNSP is, let’s first understand what “cloud-native” refers to.
+Before we dive into what a CNSP is, let’s first understand what “cloud native” refers to.

-What Does ‘Cloud-Native’ Mean?
+What Does ‘Cloud Native’ Mean?

-The term “cloud-native” refers to an approach to building and running applications that takes full advantage of a cloud computing delivery model instead of an on-premises data center.
+The term “cloud native” refers to an approach to building and running applications that takes full advantage of a cloud computing delivery model instead of an on-premises data center.
 This approach takes the best of what cloud has to offer – scalability, deployability, manageability and limitless on-demand compute power – and applies these principles to software development, combined with CI/CD automation, to radically increase productivity, business agility and cost savings.

-Cloud-native architectures are made up of cloud services, such as containers, serverless security, platform as a service (PaaS) and microservices.
-These services are loosely coupled, meaning they are not hardwired to any infrastructure components, allowing developers to make changes frequently without affecting other pieces of the application or other team members’ projects – all across technology boundaries, such as public, private and multi-cloud deployments.
+Cloud native architectures are made up of cloud services, such as containers, serverless security, platform as a service (PaaS) and microservices.
+These services are loosely coupled, meaning they are not hardwired to any infrastructure components, allowing developers to make changes frequently without affecting other pieces of the application or other team members’ projects – all across technology boundaries, such as public, private and multicloud deployments.

-In short, “cloud-native” refers to a methodology of software development that is essentially designed for cloud delivery and exemplifies all the benefits of the cloud by nature.
+In short, “cloud native” refers to a methodology of software development that is essentially designed for cloud delivery and exemplifies all the benefits of the cloud by nature.

-As more organizations have embraced DevOps and developer teams have begun to update their application development pipelines, Security teams quickly realized their tools were ill-suited for the developer-driven, API-centric, infrastructure-agnostic patterns of cloud-native security.
-As a result, cloud-native security point products began to hit the market.
-These products were each engineered to address one part of the problem or one segment of the software stack, but on their own, they could not collect enough information to accurately understand or report on the risks across cloud-native environments.
+As more organizations have embraced DevOps and developer teams have begun to update their application development pipelines, security teams quickly realized their tools were ill-suited for the developer-driven, API-centric, infrastructure-agnostic patterns of cloud native security.
+As a result, cloud native security point products began to hit the market.
+These products were each engineered to address one part of the problem or one segment of the software stack, but on their own, they could not collect enough information to accurately understand or report on the risks across cloud native environments.
 This forced security teams to juggle multiple tools and vendors, which increased cost, complexity and risk in addition to creating blind spots where the tools overlapped but didn’t integrate.

 Solving this problem requires a unified platform approach that can envelop the entire CI/CD lifecycle and integrate with the DevOps workflow.
-Just as cloud-native approaches have fundamentally changed the how cloud is used, CNSPs are fundamentally restructuring how the cloud is secured.
+Just as cloud native approaches have fundamentally changed how the cloud is used, CNSPs are fundamentally restructuring how the cloud is secured.

 CNSPs share context about infrastructure, PaaS, users, development platforms, data and application workloads across platform components to enhance security.
 They also: